Sheygreene/ANALYSIS-ON-STUDENTS-MEDICAL-RECORDS/README.md

 Data visualization of pivot tables necessitates a complete presentation of the derived dataset in chart format to provide a better view and understanding of the work that was done.
 This was shown on each of the pivot tables that were created.
 ![DATA RE!ÓPORT](https://github.com/Sheygreene/ANALYSIS-ON-STUDENTS-MEDICAL-RECORDS/blob/main/DATA%20REPORTING%20FILE.png)

+I picked 'pivot chart' on the 'insert tab' after clicking on a cell in the Pivot table.
+This presented the 'all chart' box, where I selected the 'column chart' and then moved the chart to a new worksheet.
+I removed the field buttons and chart text and replaced them with a text box that described the chart as the 'Average Student Health Metrics.'The legend button was retained because the column bars were too many to distinguish each piece of medical data.
+This was repeated for Pivot Tables 2, 3, 4, and 5.
+Doughnut and pie charts were utilized for pivot tables 4 and 5 because the points evaluated were few in comparison to pivot tables 1, 2, and 3.
+For pivot table 3, a bar chart was utilized.
+I designed the bars using orange from the darkest to the lightest accent after making the five pivot charts and determining the highest to lowest values.
+The data graphics of the pivot tables are seen in the screenshot above.

+# CONCLUSION
+This work widened my use of pivot tables and their functions for visualizing data on an Excel spreadsheet.